Visiting the 5 Towns of the Cinque Terre: The Essential Guide

 Walking the Cinque Terre

 It's often named one of the best hikes in the world.
 If you possibly can, walk at least one portion of the path carved in the cliffs between the villages.
 The shortest and widest of these connects Riomaggiore and Manarola, called, in typical Italian fashion, Via dell'Amore (Path of Love).
 It's also the most crowded, so if you visit in high season and seek more solitude, walk another section.
+Note that the Via dell'Amore has been closed for repairs, and is expected to reopen in 2023.

 Maps are available in park offices (at train stations) where you need to buy an entrance ticket to use the trails.
 It is also essential to stop there to check the condition of trails and to understand that any or all of them may be closed due to weather or damage.